kimsungwhee/KSHMosaicCamera/README.md

 # KSHMosaicCamera
-Mosaic camera sample

-This application will be implemented in the mosaic of a face recognition and facial
+KSHCameraMosaic is camera capture application,it can Face recognition and with a mosaic effect.
 ![capture](MosaicCamera.jpg "capture")
 ## Author